Decolonising SA’s copyright law

 “Colonial legacies have hindered the competitiveness of law making in Africa.
 Addressing these legacies requires of us to adopt truly creative approaches to disrupt these fundamental legacies, including the creations of hybrids .
 Copyright law is not a zero sum game – if authors lose the public loses, if the public lose, authors lose,” she said.

-Okediji added that balancing the different stakes in copyright legislations – from libraries and publishers, to poets, authors and musicians should allow for flexibility that can promote development, innovation and the values of a society and human capital formation.
+Okediji added that balancing the different stakes in copyright legislation – from libraries and publishers, to poets, authors and musicians should allow for flexibility that can promote development, innovation and the values of a society and human capital formation.

 She also said creatives need to be as vigilant about copyright law reform that meets their needs as they should be about how they enter into contracts.

-But she cautioned: “In the absence of dynamic and living tension in the way poets, authors and musicians are able to borrow, to mix, quote from each other, in the absence of freedom of press, and the absence of capacity of citizens to consume and redistribute cultural goods we face on-going destabilisation of local institutions and patterns of creativity, which is a death knell for future generations.”
+But she cautioned: “In the absence of dynamic and living tension in the way poets, authors and musicians are able to borrow, to mix, quote from each other, in the absence of freedom of press, and in the absence of capacity of citizens to consume and redistribute cultural goods we face on-going destabilisation of local institutions and patterns of creativity, which is a death knell for future generations.”

 Okediji concluded her address acknowledging that copyright law in South Africa is complex but the legislative reform should not be muddled up with the needs to improve administrative functions in state institutions from the courts to the collection management organisations.